-Author of SUPER SICK and MAKING MYTHS AND MAGIC
+Author MAKING MYTHS AND MAGIC

 Allison writes articles, edits sci-fi and fantasy books, and plays video games the rest of the time.
 She is the incurable author of Super Sick: Making Peace with Chronic Illness, an honest (and occasionally sarcastic) testimony about living with a chronic illness.

 She makes her home in Hoth, a.k.a.
 Winnipeg, Manitoba, with her husband and their giant collection of tabletop RPG manuals.
 You can also find her chasing bokoblins in Hyrule, traipsing with elves in Middle-earth, or blogging at aealexander.com.